Knowledge of the Holocaust in Nazi Germany and German-occupied Europe

-The question of how much Germans (and other Europeans) knew about the Holocaust while it was ongoing continues to be debated by historians.
-With regards to Nazi Germany, some historians argue that it was an open secret amongst the population, whilst others highlight a possibility that the German population were genuinely unaware of the Final Solution.
-Peter Longerich argues that the Holocaust was an "open secret" by early 1943, but some authors place it even earlier.
-However, after the war, many Germans claimed that they were ignorant of the crimes perpetrated by the Nazi regime, often using the stereotypical phrase "Davon haben wir nichts gewusst" ("We knew nothing about that").
+The question of how much knowledge German (and other European) civilians had about the Holocaust whilst it was happening has been studied and debated by historians.
+In Nazi Germany, it was an open secret among the population by 1943, Peter Longerich argues, but some authors place it even earlier.
+After the war, many Germans claimed that they were ignorant of the crimes perpetrated by the Nazi regime, a claim associated with the stereotypical phrase "Davon haben wir nichts gewusst" ("We knew nothing about that").

-With regards to German-occupied Europe, historians highlight that governments were acutely aware of the implications of their complicity, and that the general population, to varying degrees, were usually not aware of the implications of ghettoization and deportation.
-Governments such as the Vichy government in France have been posited to be acutely aware of their complicity with the Nazis' genocidal policies.
-With regards to general populations, the overall consensus amongst historians appears to be that many were aware of a hatred towards the Jewry, but not insofar that a significant comprehension of the Nazis' genocidal policies was reached.
+In German-occupied Europe, governments were acutely aware of the implications of their complicity, and that the general population, to varying degrees, were usually not aware of the implications of ghettoization and deportation.
+Governments such as the Vichy government in France are believed to have been keenly aware of their complicity with the Nazis' genocidal policies.
+With regard to general populations, the overall consensus amongst historians appears to be that many were aware of a hatred towards the Jewry, but not insofar that a significant comprehension of the Nazis' genocidal policies was reached.

 Nazi Germany

 Knowledge of the Holocaust in Nazi Germany is a recurrent historical issue.
 The precise number of people who knew of the Final Solution is unknown.
-The larger population were at least acutely aware of the Nazi Party's anti-Semitism, if not advocates of the movement themselves.
-Numerous perspectives emerge when examining the degrees to which the larger population were aware that anti-Semitic practices enabled by the Nazi Party would eventuate to ethnic cleansing of the Jewish population.
+The larger population were at least acutely aware of the Nazi Party's antisemitism, if not advocates of the movement themselves.
+Numerous perspectives emerge when examining the degrees to which the larger population were aware that antisemitic practices enabled by the Nazi Party would eventuate to ethnic cleansing of the Jewish population.
 However, many historians argue that Germans were provided information explicit enough to indicate that the Jewish people were being massacred.

+Although the mass murder of Jews took place outside of Germany, the mass killing of Soviet prisoners of war occurred within it and at an early date.
+By mid 1942 an estimated 227,000 had died after being deported to Germany.
+Many Germans were aware of these killings.
+Some Germans tried to help the prisoners, by giving them food or even aiding escapees.
+According to the Security Service reports, many Germans called for the death of these prisoners out of fear that feeding them would reduce their own rations.